 Download and install Arch Linux on VirtualBox or PC

-The steps of installing Arch Linux on VirtualBox will the same for Windows 10/8/7, Linux and MacOS.
+The steps of installing Arch Linux on VirtualBox will the same for Windows 10/8/7, Linux and macOS.

 Step 1: Download Arch Linux ISO file

 To install Arch Linux on Virtual box, the first thing we need is the ISO file.
 For that we have to visit the official website of Arch, here is the link.
-On the download page scroll down and either click on the torrent link or direct HTTP links, those are given there to download this Linux distro.
+On the download page scroll down and either click on the torrent link or direct HTTP links, those are given here to download this Linux distro.

 Step 2: Install VirtualBox